JoshuaGottlieb/Rest-of-the-Owl/README.md

 The generator follows a U-net architecture, using 8 downsamplers and 7 upsamplers.
 The sketch is processed sequentially through the downsamplers and upsamplers, with copies of the sketch passed to each upsampler across from the same depth level downsampler in order to preserve spatial and high-level feature information obtained from earlier downsampling layers.
 Unlike a traditional generator in the cGAN architecture, no random noise vector is added as an input.
 Instead, the BatchNormalization and Dropout layers of the generator act to introduce noise into the image.
 The generator's final output uses a Tanh activation to create the generated image.

-The discriminator begins by concatenating the sketch and real or generated image together, before using a standard Sequential model consisting of 5 downsamplers.
+The discriminator begins by concatenating the sketch and real or generated image together, before using a PatchGAN architecture (detailed in the [pix2pix paper](https://arxiv.org/pdf/1705.01908.pdf)) to convolutionally evaluate the structure of the sketch/image pair in local regions, using 5 downsampling blocks.
 Instead of the final layer having a Sigmoid activation, the discriminator outputs a 1 filter mask of the sketch/image pair which is passed into a [BinaryCrossEntropy](https://www.tensorflow.org/api_docs/python/tf/keras/losses/BinaryCrossentropy) loss object to calculate sketch/image probabilities.

 ## Results